gyng/raytracer-assets/README.md

 # raytracer-assets

-To convert all skyboxes into PPM run `ruby ./all_to_ppm.rb` in directory `./textures/skyboxes/`.
-Requires ImageMagick.

 * Grimm Night, Storm, Miramar, Interstellar skyboxes by Jockum Skoglund (License in directories)
 * City skybox by Hazel Whorley (CC BY-NC 3.0)
 * Tachikoma model by Skimbal (CC BY 3.0), GitS &copy; Masamune Shirow